I got the ghost signal right in the middle of a yawn.

 But the Brian's in there shaking his head.

-And we are housing you and we are feeding you, and we're doing these kinds of things, and the they've always tried to maintain this aura of amateur status for the purity of the college game uh to make sure that it is not corrupted by outside influences.
+And they've always tried to maintain this aura of amateur status for the purity of the college game to make sure that it is not corrupted by outside influences.

-See the problem here is once you open up the idea that uh the people can uh give money, spending money, walking around money to student athletes, and you open up all kinds of possibilities for corruption.
+And see, the problem here is once you open up the idea that people can give money, spending money, walking around money to student athletes, and you open up all kinds of possibilities for corruption, paying them a lot of money not to play well, paying them a lot of money to pretend they're hurt, who knows what.

-That's those are the kinds of fears.
+Those are the kinds of fears.

 I think it's all hogwash now.

-Uh uh it it's it their lawsuit is perfectly accurate in stating that they are the product.
+Their lawsuit is perfectly accurate in stating that they are the product.

-Uh nobody would pay to watch the faculty of Ohio State play the faculty of Notre Dame.
+Nobody would pay to watch the faculty of Ohio State play the faculty of Notre Dame.

-Nobody would pay nobody would put it on television.
+Nobody would put it on television.

 We will be back.